-- You should also include a copy of the full assignment task or title and any additional assignment details.
+- you should also include a copy of the full assignment task or title and any additional assignment details

-Can tutors proof read my work?
+Can Advisors proof read my work?

 No, the consultation service is not a proof reading service.
 Proof reading must be sought privately.

 How much does a consultation cost?